MOSAiC: Great Arctic expedition starts | The China Post

-DW: “Polarstern” (polar star in English) is a large-scale expedition led by Germany’s Alfred Wegener Institute (AWI).
+DW: MOSAiC is a large-scale expedition led by Germany’s Alfred Wegener Institute (AWI).
 It starts on September 20.
 What’s it about?

 Christian Haas: On the expedition we want to better understand the processes and energy flows between the air, the ocean and the ice.
 To do this, we will freeze ourselves in the Arctic for a whole year with our research icebreaker, Polarstern.